Note: The following story was excerpted from the February 2017 issue of Collectible Automobile magazine

-Note: This article is reprinted from the April 2013 issue of Collectible Automobile.
+Note: The following story was excerpted from the April 2002 issue of Collectible Automobile magazine.

 Bentleys were fast sport tourers—absolutely dependable, but loud.
 By 1931, when Bentley Motors went into receivership, its larger cars were competing with Rolls-Royce.
 In a surprise move, Rolls bought its English competitor to prevent future rivalry.